 Most people with overt hypothyroid conditions have high TSH levels, and low or depressed thyroid hormone levels.
 Then there are people with subclinical hypothyroidism, characterized by an elevated TSH and normal thyroid hormone levels.
-Many people with Hashimoto’s Thyroiditis are considered to have subclinical hypothyroidism, as while the damage the thyroid antibodies is causing to the thyroid gland usually results in high TSH levels, it usually takes many years before the thyroid hormone levels become depressed.
-However, a small percentage of patients have the condition known as thyroid resistance.
+Many people with Hashimoto’s Thyroiditis are considered to have subclinical hypothyroidism, as while the damage the immune system is causing to the thyroid gland usually results in high TSH levels, it usually takes many years before the thyroid hormone levels become depressed.
+However, a small percentage of people have the condition known as thyroid resistance.

 What Causes Thyroid Resistance?

 Although genetics can play a role in insulin resistance, this condition is commonly caused by lifestyle factors, such as eating too many refined foods and sugars.
 With thyroid hormone resistance, there can be numerous causes.
 Some of the potential causes include genetic mutations, drugs, chemicals, metabolites, and autoimmune antibodies that may impair thyroid hormone action in the cell (2).
 In addition, certain conditions such as chronic fatigue syndrome and chronic renal failure can be accompanied by acquired thyroid hormone resistance caused by inhibition of thyroid hormone metabolism, cell uptake, and thyroid hormone receptor binding and transcription (2).
 As I’ll discuss later in this post, certain nutrient deficiencies can also play a role in thyroid hormone resistance.